FreeDSx/LDAP/UPGRADE-1.0.md

 `RequestHandlerInterface`, `GenericRequestHandler`, `PagingHandlerInterface`, and related classes have been removed.
 The server now works with a single backend object that implements `LdapBackendInterface` (read-only) or `WritableLdapBackendInterface` (read-write).
-Paging is handled automatically by the framework via PHP generators — no separate paging handler is needed.
+Paging is handled automatically by the backend via PHP generators — no separate paging handler is needed.

 **Before** (0.x `RequestHandlerInterface`):